ysdn2018/the-next-website/src/content/work/stash-tea-packaging-re-design.md

 ![](/assets/3-stash-trans_rgb.jpg)

 While staying true to the meaning behind the name of the company, The Transformational Design creates a different take on the traditional tea box.
-Because in earlier centuries, the ship's captain would be presented with a "stash" of tea, I interpreted this as a paper bag.
+In earlier centuries, when transporting tea, the ship's captain would be presented with a "stash" of tea for his own personal use.
+I interpreted this as a paper bag full of teas.
+This design plays on the more natural and authentic side of STASH Tea, using illustrations of tea plants as a border to the typography in the center; and uses a stamp-like typeface to represent the craftiness of the packaging.
+This design is unique as there are bags for each type of tea offered (ie. black, green, herbal, etc.) differentiated by a colour coded sticker indicating the flavour variety.
+The sticker contains the type of tea, a description of the flavour, as well as the ingredients.
+This design is simple, elegant, and contains a pop of colour which contrasts against the brown paper bag.
+Not only does this idea make production easier, but it also

 ## Conclusion